hyvyys/Bulletproof/src/views/Welcome.md

-Test your local fonts with this proofing tool developed for type designers by a type designer.
+Test your local fonts with the proofing tool developed by a type designer, for type designers.
 Check out kerning, OpenType features, and language coverage.
 Explore and animate variation axes in variable fonts.

-To begin, load selected local font files (you can drop them right here).
+To begin, load selected local font files (you can drag'n'drop them right here).
 Their OpenType features and variation axes will be automatically detected.
 Everything is processed locally in the browser, using [OpenType.js](https://github.com/opentypejs/opentype.js).

-If you don't have any font files handy, look around and test the included fonts: [Alegreya Sans](https://github.com/huertatipografica/Alegreya-Sans) by Juan Pablo del Peral, [Graduate](https://github.com/etunni/Graduate-Variable-Font) by Eduardo Tunni, and my own Rywalka (work-in-progress).
+Or if you don't have any font files handy, look around and test the included fonts: [Alegreya Sans](https://github.com/huertatipografica/Alegreya-Sans) by Juan Pablo del Peral, [Graduate](https://github.com/etunni/Graduate-Variable-Font) Variable Font by Eduardo Tunni, and my own Rywalka (work-in-progress).

 ## Available formatting options